+Sample Material

-Sample Material • Use any template DNA (e.g. , genomic or plasmid DNA, cDNA) suitable for PCR, as long as it is sufficiently pure, concentrated and free of PCR inhibitors.
-A For reproducible isolation of nucleic acids use either: the MagNA Pure LC Instrument or the MagNA Pure Compact Instrument and the dedicated MagNA Pure nucleic acid isolation kit (for automated isolation), or a HIGH PURE nucleic acid isolation kit (for manual isolation).
-For details see the Roche Applied Science Biochemicals catalog or home page, www.roche-applied-science.com.
-Use up to 50 ng complex genomic DNA or 10^o - 10^s copies plasmid DNA.
-If you are using a non-purified cDNA sample from reverse transcription, especially if it contains high background concentrations of RNA and oligo-nucleotides, you can improve your results by using 2 μ l (or less) of that sample in the reaction.
-Negative Control Always run a negative control with the samples.
-To prepare a negative control: replace the template DNA with PCR-grade water (vial 2; this will reveal whether a contamination problem exists). (in a 2-step RT-PCR setup) omit addition of reverse transcriptase to the cDNA synthesis reaction (this will indicate whether DNA in RNA samples cause false-positive results) Formats You can use this kit for the HybProbe format and for the SimpleProbe format.
-O Use a 1:5 dilution of the LightCycler [®] 480 Genotyping Master to prepare the PCR Mix for HybProbe probes.
-The MgCl 2 concentration in this mix gives optimal results with nearly all primer combinations.
-3 Use a 1:10 dilution of the LightCycler [®] 480 Genotyping Master to prepare the PCR Mix for SimpleProbe probes.
-For this type of analysis, it might be helpful to add additional MgCl 2 (vial 3).
-Melting curve results will improve if you dilute the mix even further (e.g. , use a 1:20 dilution).
-If you dilute the mix further, you must also add additional MgCl 2 to the reaction (The final concentration has to be 3 mM, i.e. , add an extra 1.8 μl MgCl 2 from vial 3 if you dilute 1:20).
-The SimpleProbe format uses only one oligonucleotide probe.
-This single probe is designed to specifically hybridize to a target sequence that contains the SNP of interest.
-Once hybridized, the SimpleProbe probe emits much more fluorescence than it does when it is not hybridized.
-As a result, fluorescent signal changes are based solely on the hybridization status of the probe.
-SimpleProbe assays can distinguish between wild type, mutant and heterozygous samples.
+- Use any template DNA (e.g., genomic or plasmid DNA, cDNA) suitable for PCR, as long as it is sufficiently pure, concentrated and free of PCR inhibitors. - For reproducible isolation of nucleic acids use either: - the MagNA Pure LC Instrument or the MagNA Pure Compact Instrument and the dedicated MagNA Pure nucleic acid isolation kit (for automated isolation), or - a HIGH PURE nucleic acid isolation kit (for manual isolation). - For details see the Roche Applied Science Biochemicals catalog or home page, www.roche-applied-science.com. - Use up to 50 ng complex genomic DNA or 10^o 10^s copies plasmid DNA. - If you are using a non-purified cDNA sample from reverse transcription, especially if it contains high background concentrations of RNA and oligonucleotides, you can improve your results by using 2 μl (or less) of that sample in the reaction.

+Negative Control

+Always run a negative control with the samples.
+To prepare a negative control:

+- replace the template DNA with PCR-grade water (vial 2; this will reveal whether a contamination problem exists) - (in a 2-step RT-PCR setup) omit addition of reverse transcriptase to the cDNA synthesis reaction (this will indicate whether DNA in RNA samples cause false-positive results)

+Detection Formats

+You can use this kit both for the HybProbe and SimpleProbe detection format.

+- Use a 1:5 dilution of the LightCycler® 480 Genotyping Master to prepare the PCR Mix for HybProbe probes.
+The MgCl2 concentration in this mix gives optimal results with nearly all primer combinations. - (3) Use a 1:10 dilution of the LightCycler® 480 Genotyping Master to prepare the PCR Mix for SimpleProbe probes.
+For this type of analysis, it might be helpful to add additional MgCl2 (vial 3).
+Melting curve results will improve if you dilute the mix even further (e.g., use a 1:20 dilution).
+If you dilute the mix further, you must also add additional MgCl2 to the reaction (The final concentration has to be 3 mM, i.e., add an extra 1.8 μl MgCl2 from vial 3 if you dilute 1:20).

+2.1 Before You Begin, continued

-Primers Suitable concentrations of PCR primers range from 0.1 - 5 μ M (final concentration in reaction).
-The recommended starting concentration is 0.5 μ M each.
+Primers Suitable concentrations of PCR primers range from 0.1 - 5 μM (final concentration in reaction).
+The recommended starting concentration is 0.5 μM each.
 For some applications (for example SimpleProbe format or multiplexing) it is advantagous to run asymmetric PCR.
 Therefore you have to titrate your primer ratio.
 The recommended starting ratio is 1:5.

-Probes A suitable concentration for HybProbe probes is 0.2 μ M each (final concentration in reaction).
-A suitable concentration for SimpleProbe probes is 0.2 μ M (final concentration in reaction).
-MgCl 2 The reaction mix in this kit already contains an optimal concentration of $MgCl_2$, which works well for HybProbe analysis with nearly all primer combinations.
-If you use SimpleProbe probes, we recommend using a 1:10 dilution of the Master and adjusting the $MgCl_2$ accordingly (for example, add additional $MgCl_2$ to the PCR mix to make the final concentration 3 mM, see Protocol).
+- Probes A suitable concentration for HvbProbe probes is 0.2 μM each (final concentration in reaction). - A suitable concentration for SimpleProbe probes is 0.2 μM (final concentration in reaction).

+MaCl2 The reaction mix in this kit already contains an optimal concentration of MgCl2, which works well for HybProbe analysis with nearly all primer combinations.

+If you use SimpleProbe probes, we recommend using a 1:10 dilution of the Master and adjusting the MqCl2 accordingly (for example, add additional MqCl2 to the PCR mix to make the final concentration 3 mM, see Protocol).